China factory unrest a fresh headache for Foxconn

 Li Qiang, the labour activist, said workers at Foxconn's giant plant in Zhengzhou, in Henan province, were largely working on the iPhone 5, and were also facing great pressure, with 70 hours a week common, despite pledges by Apple and Foxconn to cap work at 60 hours.

-(Reporting by Michael Martina and Max Duncan in TAIYUAN and Clare Jim in TAIPEI; additional reporting by Chris Buckley and Sisi Tang; Writing by James Pomfret; Editing by Robert Birsel and Ken Wills)
+(Reporting by Michael Martina in TAIYUAN and Clare Jim in TAIPEI; additional reporting by Chris Buckley, Sisi Tang; Writing by James Pomfret; Editing by Robert Birsel and Ken Wills)